 First people in the Americas

 It’s widely accepted that approximately 14,000 years ago, humans walked across the Bering Strait from Siberia into Alaska.
-They’re called the Clovis people.
 From there, they spent the next few thousand years slowly migrating south and east across North America, and then into South America.
-But archeologists have made discoveries that show the Clovis weren’t alone.
+But archeologists have made discoveries that show these early settlers weren’t alone.

-At the same time the Clovis people began leaving behind tools, human bones and other evidence of their presence in the northwest, humans were leaving remarkably similar items along the New England coastline.
-How was it, historians wondered, that the Clovis magically transported themselves so as to start their trek from both Alaska and New England at the same time?
+At the same time they began leaving behind tools, human bones and other evidence of their presence in the northwest, humans were leaving remarkably similar items along the New England coastline.
+How was it, historians wondered, that these first inhabitants magically transported themselves so as to start their trek from both Alaska and New England at the same time?
 The answer – America was discovered simultaneously by two different cultures, one crossing the frozen Bering Strait on foot and the other island-hopping from Europe to America’s east coast by boat.

 Fast forward 13,000 years.
 Around 1,000 AD, the Viking Eric the Red had followed generations-old seafaring routs westward and discovered Greenland.
 Naming the frozen wasteland ‘green’ land, he hoped to entice and establish Viking settlements, which he did.
 When Eric the Red’s son Leif Ericsson was old enough to take command over settlements and voyages, he became an influential young man, especially as the son of the man who discovered their new home country.